-Now in its second year of existence, the Curator’s Network includes an online guide to sought-after professional opportunities and a reading room.
-Through the Network, curators can access information on residencies, current job and fellowship opportunities, calls for exhibitions and conference papers, as well as articles on curating and source material for research.
+Now in its fourth year, the Curator’s Network provides access to professional resources.
+Through the Network curators can access to information on residencies, current job and fellowship opportunities, calls for exhibitions and conference papers, as well as articles on curating and source material for research.

-• A bi-monthly newsletter is received by all curators on the Network, directing them to important information, opportunities, text and articles, as well as exclusive offers from ICI.
+- Receive a quarterly newsletter, directing you to important information, opportunities, texts, and articles, as well as exclusive offers from ICI.

 - Gain access to ICI's Curatorial Hub.
 Do your curatorial research at ICI, browse through our out-of-print publications, and have an espresso on us!